Protobothrops flavoviridis: Description

-Growing to an average total length of 4–5 ft, with a maximum of 7.9 ft, this is the largest member of its genus.
+Growing to an average total length (tail included) of 4–5 ft, with a maximum of 7.9 ft, Protobothrops flavoviridis is the largest member of its genus.
 It is slenderly built and gracefully proportioned with a large head.
 The crown of the head is covered with small scales.
 P. flavoviridis has a light olive or brown ground color, overlaid with elongated dark green or brownish blotches.
 The blotches have yellow edges, sometimes contain yellow spots, and frequently fuse to produce wavy stripes.
 The belly is whitish with dark coloring along the edges.

-Distribution and habitat
+Geographic distribution and habitat

 The Okinawa habu is restricted to the Japanese Ryukyu Islands, including Okinawa and the Amami Islands.
 The type locality is "Amakarima Island (one of the Loo-Choo group)" (= Keramashima, Ryukyu Islands).
 It is common on the larger volcanic islands, but not present on the smaller coral islands.

 The species is often reported from the transition zone between palm forest and cultivated fields.
 It may also be found on rock walls and in old tombs and caves.

 Ecology

-The species is terrestrial and mostly nocturnal.
+The species Protobothrops flavoviridis is terrestrial and mostly nocturnal.
 It often enters homes and other structures in search of rats and mice.
 Bold and irritable, it can strike quickly and has a long reach.

 Unlike most pit vipers, the habu is oviparous and lays eggs, rather than bearing live young.
 Mating takes place in early spring and up to 18 eggs are laid in mid-summer.
 The hatchlings, which emerge after an incubation period of 5–6 weeks, are 10 in in length and look the same as the adults.

 To reduce the population of P. flavoviridis on the island of Okinawa, the small Indian mongoose (Herpestes javanicus), was introduced in 1910.
 Although the effects of this introduction have not been studied, in other such cases, the negative effects on species of native birds, mammals, and herpetofauna have been a source of concern for wildlife managers.